capythulhu/blobfish/README.md

 ```
 > As you can see, you can specify a file path to copy to, or just the file name to copy to the same directory.

-Make sure you already have a GitHub token with the `repo` scope.
-You can create one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
+Make sure you already have a GitHub personal access token with the `repo` scope.
+You can create one [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 Then, create a `.env` file in your project root folder with the following content:
 ```bash